Common Career Mistakes and How to Avoid Them

 Tips for Refocusing Negativity

-- Ask for help whenever possible You can ask a mentor for advice or ask your colleagues for assistance.
+- Seek out help where possible You can ask a mentor for guidance or colleagues for business assistance.

 Overcommitting Workload